tolivercrisp/E-Commerce-Backend/README.md

 *If you do not own a VCR player, or cannot locate one, then we apologize for the inconvenience.*
 *The E-Commerce business wasn't all it's cracked up to be.*
-*We're really pinching pennies over here.
-We don't even have a store.
-Everything just sits on a chair next to my bed.
-And every morning, I have to wake up and look at that pile, knowing full well we haven't sold anything in weeks.
+*We're really pinchin' pennies over here.
+We don't even have a store yet.
+All of our merchandise is pilled up on a chair next to my bed.
+Every morning I wake up and look at that pile.
+Knowing full well we haven't sold anything in weeks.
 I'll be straight with you -- I wouldn't buy them.
 I  really wouldn't.
 But here we are.
 I mean, I took out a mortgage on my home for this.
-Now I'm clearing out the nice, ceramic plates from my kitchen cabinets to fit all the extra cargo shorts I ordered.
-Why did I ever think running a business in my studio apartment was a good idea?
+For what?
+One minute you're cutting a red ribbon and the next your taking plates out of your kitchen cabinet to store a shipment of cargo shorts.
+Why did I ever think running a business in my apartment was a good idea?
 I don't know.
-Maybe this is what Marlene was talking about when she left.*
+Maybe this is what Elizabeth was talking about when she left.*

 *In other news, we're currently hiring software developers to modernize our business technologies.*
 *Interested applicants can apply* [here.](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

+*That was a joke.*

+*Or was it?*

+*It was.
+Sorry for the confusion.*

 ## License